 Going out to eat, in essence, starts with a mini ‘supplier’ evaluation; gathering information, processing information, evaluating your options, and making a (team) buying-decision based upon the data at hand (other diner’s opinions, reviewed performance, accolades, etc.) where you’d like to invest for that meal.

 This is an odd stream of consciousness, yes, but I started pondering the likenesses and discourses between professional & private buying habits & processes.

 Deciding to eat at Luigi’s Italian Market, and negotiating billion-dollar contracts aren’t really in the same league of purchasing decisions.
 The level of risk in these two investments are comparatively incomparable, but humor me here.

 We make buying decisions and investments on a daily basis, in our private lives, based upon a plethora of information, insights & data sources.
 But, we rely on our ERP systems & spreadsheets to manage tactical and strategic buying decisions when we walk into the office.

 Think I’m full of bologna?

-Procurement Leaders’ research has shown that “for workflow assignment and supplier relationship management (SRM), more than 60% have no tools or rely primarily on improvised systems using Microsoft Office.
+Procurement Leaders’ research has shown that “for workflow assignment and supplier relationship management (SRM), more than 60% have no tools or rely primarily on improvised systems using Microsoft Office or Microsoft Azure.
 For risk management, stakeholder management, category management, and information sharing, that figure rises to more than 70%” (Bain & Company 2018).

 Utilizing improvised solutions is still the norm in many procurement organizations.
 Unfortunately, your homegrown solutions & spreadsheets aren’t doing you any favors; team input is siloed, data sources are stagnant and visibility is poor.
 Making ‘data-driven decisions’ into the predominant mode of operating is difficult when data visualization is low, data quality is iffy and input is partial.